blitze/phpBB-ext-sitemaker/docs/en/filemanager.md

 * Go to ACP > Extensions > SiteMaker > Settings
 * Enable Filemanager feature
 * Save changes
-* Update user permissions (Misc tab) to determine who can use this featuer
+* Update user permissions (Misc tab) to determine who can use this feature [Can use File Manager]
-* Update admin permissions (Misc tab) to see who can manager user folders
+* Update admin permissions (Misc tab) to determine who can manager user folders [Can see/manage other users’ folders in File Manager]